saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 ## Optional Next Steps
+* * Learn more about the [Visual E2E Testing review workflow](/visual/e2e-testing/workflow/review-workflow/)
 * Set up continuous visual testing by [integrating Visual E2E Testing into your CI](/visual/e2e-testing/integrations/continuous-integration).
 * Confirm that your WebDriver test scripts use [W3C WebDriver capabilities](/dev/w3c-webdriver-capabilities/).
 * Confirm that the browsers in your tests are [supported by Sauce Labs](/visual/e2e-testing/supported-browsers).